apache/druid/docs/content/configuration/caching.md

 ### Caffeine Cache

 A highly performant local cache implementation for Druid based on [Caffeine](https://github.com/ben-manes/caffeine).
-Requires a JRE8u60 or higher
+Requires a JRE8u60 or higher if using `COMMON_FJP`.

 ##### Configuration